svwyattski/Catch-O-Pedia/README.md

 # Catch-O-Pedia
-Simple app to help catch all critters in Animal Crossing New Horizons
+Simple app to help users catch all critters in Animal Crossing New Horizons